 Business travel is sometimes part of the joys of working life.
 If you love to see the world, great.
 If you prefer your own company and seldom waste any time driving straight home from work to lounge in your comfy clothes, then, not so great.
-But when business travel comes around, one thing from which we can all benefit is learning how to stay productive.
+But when the business travel option comes around, one thing from which we can all benefit is learning how to stay productive.

 Let Technology Do the Heavy Lifting